10 Helpful Tips for Dining Out

 - Do not skip meals; becoming too hungry may lead to overeating.

-- Send leftovers home with others or give to a food pantry.
+- Send leftovers home with others, or plate them in to individual servings, and freeze.